 The safety of children and vulnerable adults is a priority for the Library.
 However, the Library is a public building, open to all.
 Therefore, they may be at risk when they are left unattended.

-The Library will adhere to the following guidelines concerning the care and behavior of children
+The Library will adhere to the following guidelines concerning the care and behavior of children and vulnerable adults.

 - Library staff will attempt to contact a parent, legal guardian, custodian or caregiver when:

 - the health or safety of an unattended child or vulnerable adult is in doubt;

 - a child or vulnerable adult is frightened while alone at the Library;